 - Required documentation

-Sections 35 and 36 of the Criminal Justice Act 1988 empower the Law Officers to apply to the Court of Appeal for leave to refer for review any sentence which:
+Sections 35 and 36 of the Criminal Justice Act 1988 empower the Law Officers, who must personally make the decision, to apply to the Court of Appeal for leave to refer for review any sentence which:

-- was passed in respect of an offence to which Part IV of the Act applies;
+- is passed in respect of an offence within the unduly lenient sentence scheme,

 - appears to be unduly lenient.